 A student is tardy if he/she is not present in the classroom at the opening of school at 8:15 AM or at the beginning of the afternoon at 12:20 PM.
 When a student arrives at school late, he/she must go to the Central Office before going to class to get an admittance slip.
-If a student leaves school early, he/she must go to the Central Office and sign out and upon returning, sign back in.
-This helps us keep accurate attendance records of the student's tardiness.
-If a student does not bring a note signed by the parent/guardian acknowledging the student's tardiness.
+If a student leaves school early, he/she must go to the Office and sign out and upon returning, sign back in.
+This helps us keep accurate attendance records of the students.
+A tardy student must bring a note signed by the parent/guardian acknowledging the student's tardiness.
 If a student does not bring a note concerning his/her tardiness, (or if the parent would not be aware of the student's tardiness), the Central Office staff will send a tardy notice to the student's home for the parent/guardian to sign and return to school.
 The time missed for unexcused tardiness is expected to be made up after school under the teacher's supervision.